jermainlaforce/rpi-tor-server/README.md

-# Tor Relay Server on Docker
+# Tor Relay Server on Docker for Raspberry Pi arm64v8 architecture

 **Fork from [https://github.com/chriswayg/tor-server/issues/1](https://github.com/chriswayg/tor-server/issues/1)**

-**A complete, efficient and secure Tor relay server Docker image based on Debian Bullseye for arm64v7** *This docker image will update automatically each time the Debian Bullseye base image is updated and build & install the latest current stable version of Tor server.
+**A complete, efficient and secure Tor relay server Docker image based on Debian Bullseye for arm64v8** *This docker image will update automatically each time the Debian Bullseye base image is updated and build & install the latest current stable version of Tor server.
 It will run Tor as an unprivileged regular user, as recommended by torproject.org.*

 The Tor network relies on volunteers to donate bandwidth.
 The more people who run relays, the faster the Tor network will be.
 If you have at least 2 megabits/s for both upload and download, please help out Tor by configuring your Tor to be a relay too.